tardis-sn/tardis/docs/models/examples/abundancecust.rst

 .. warning::

    The example given here is to show the format only.
 It is not a realistic model.
-In any real calculation better resolution (i.e. more grid points) should be used.
+In any real calculation, better resolution (i.e. more grid points) should be used.

 .. warning::

    The calculation can be no better / more complete than the atomic data set.
-For further information on the atomic database - including details of how to develop your own dataset to suit your needs, please contact us.
+For further information on the atomic database --- including details of how to develop your own dataset to suit your needs, please contact us.